junxit/us-congress-bills-115/bill.md

 ## § 3.
 Report on bid protests

+- **(a)** *Definitions* In this section—
+  - **(1)** the term appropriate committees of Congress has the meaning given the term in section 836(a) of the Homeland Security Act of 2002, as added by section 2(a); and
-- **(a)** *Definition* In this section, the term Department means the Department of Homeland Security.
+  - **(2)** the term Department means the Department of Homeland Security.
-- **(b)** *Study and report* Not later than 1 year after the date of enactment of this Act, the Inspector General of the Department shall conduct a study and submit to the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Homeland Security of the House of Representatives a report on the prevalence and impact of bid protests on the acquisition process of the Department, in particular bid protests filed with the Government Accountability Office and the United States Court of Federal Claims.
+- **(b)** *Study and report* Not later than 1 year after the date of enactment of this Act, the Inspector General of the Department shall conduct a study, in consultation with the Government Accountability Office when necessary, and submit to the appropriate committees of Congress a report on the prevalence and impact of bid protests on the acquisition process of the Department, in particular bid protests filed with the Government Accountability Office and the United States Court of Federal Claims.
 - **(c)** *Contents* The report required under subsection (b) shall include—
   - **(1)** with respect to contracts with the Department—
-    - **(A)** trends in the number of bid protests filed with Federal agencies, the Government Accountability Office, and Federal courts, the effectiveness of each forum for contracts and task or delivery orders, and the rate of those bid protests compared to contract obligations and the number of contracts;
+    - **(A)** trends in the number of bid protests filed with Federal agencies, the Government Accountability Office, and Federal courts and the rate of those bid protests compared to contract obligations and the number of contracts;
     - **(B)** an analysis of bid protests filed by incumbent contractors, including the rate at which those contractors are awarded bridge contracts or contract extensions over the period during which the bid protest remains unresolved;
     - **(C)** a comparison of the number of bid protests and the outcome of bid protests for—
       - **(i)** awards of contracts compared to awards of task or delivery orders;